-H. Redirect / Recross
+H. Redirect / Re-cross

-Redirect and recross-examinations are permitted.
+Redirect and re-cross-examinations are permitted.
 The scope of cross-examination is not limited to the scope of the direct examination.
-The scope of re-direct; however, is limited to the subject matter of the cross-examination of that witness.
-Likewise, the scope of re-cross is limited to the subject matter of the re-direct.
-No additional examination is permitted.
+The scope of redirect, however, is limited to the subject matter of the cross-examination of that witness.
+Likewise, the scope of re-cross is limited to the subject matter of the redirect.
+There is no re-cross without redirect.